 Pesticide Registration Manual: Chapter 8 - Inert Ingredients

-You will need Adobe Reader to view some of the files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.In This Chapter

 Many pesticide products contain substances in addition to the active ingredient(s) that are referred to as inert ingredients or sometimes as “other ingredients.”
 This chapter describes how EPA reviews inert ingredients as part of the pesticide product review process.
 For the most recent information and updates on this process, see the Inert Ingredients Web page.